xtrikerpd/clab.tech/README.md

 ```
 Router(config)#crypto isakmp key 0 cisco address 10.10.10.2
 ```
+Note that the "**0**" in the above command indicates that the pre-shared key will be stored in the running configuration as plain text.
+To use encryption, use "**6**".
+**Key must match on both sides**
 ### Verification of the key used against R2:
 ```
 Router#show crypto isakmp key